 1943 Dodge WC51 Map Table

 When first looking at this truck at the previous owner's place, he mentioned, "It even has a map table."
 He tried to pull out a piece of wood from under the glove compartment but it was stuck.
 Well isn't that cool though, I thought to myself.
-Once I finally did get the piece of wood to budge, I found out it was pressed board, so it was time to make a replacement.
-I found a piece of 3/4" pine in the basement and set about cutting it up into strips.
+With the truck at home, I finally did get the piece of wood to budge, I found out it was pressed board, not an original piece, so it was time to make a replacement.
+I found a piece of 1x6 pine in the basement and set about cutting it up into strips.
 I decided to make the strips two different widths just to make things interesting.

 Monday, November 4, 2024